Medical Team

 - The medication needs to be provided in the original packaging, clearly labelled with the child’s name and in the case of prescribed medication should have the doctor’s directions clearly visible on the pharmacy dispensing label.

-- The expiry date should be noted and a replacement supplied in good time.
+- The expiry date should be noted and if still required a replacement supplied in good time.

 - In the case of self-administration, the child should only carry enough medication to cover one school day at a time.
 The child should be advised to store the medication safely and informed of the risks of sharing medications.

-- In the case of medication to be used in an emergency, an Emergency Health Care Plan or Action Plan/Card, supplied by the treating Doctor needs to accompany the Form.
-Please contact the School Nurse for assistance if you do not have a current Health/Action Plan for your child.
+- In the case of medication to be used in an emergency, an Emergency Health Care Plan or Action Plan/Card, supplied by a Health Professional, needs to accompany the Form A. Please contact the Medical Team for assistance if you do not have a current Health Care/Action Plan for your child.

 - The school strongly recommends that a ‘back up’ supply of medication be provided for emergency use; this will be kept in the Medical room.